wunused/site/content/posts/2023-05-12-divergent-representations.md

 ---

 Last summer, I discovered and disclosed SQLite CVE-2022-35737 while working with Trail of Bits.
-There's a lot that has been said about the bug, even though I discovered it accidentally.
-I use this post to summarize the story and collect the different pieces in one place.
+I've written about different aspects of the vulnerability in a few different places, and received feedback from online communities.
+This post collects the different pieces of the story into one place.

 I first described the vulnerability in a
 [blog post](https://blog.trailofbits.com/2022/10/25/sqlite-vulnerability-july-2022-library-api/)